UK Calculator Editorial Team

 What is Inflation and How is it Measured in the UK?

-Inflation is the rate at which the general level of prices for goods and services rises, eroding purchasing power.
-In the UK, the Office for National Statistics (ONS) measures inflation using the Consumer Price Index (CPI), which tracks the average price change of a "basket" of approximately 700 goods and services.
+Inflation is the rate at which the general level of prices for goods and services rises, eroding the purchasing power of the pound.
+In the UK, the Office for National Statistics (ONS) measures inflation using the Consumer Price Index (CPI), which tracks the average price change of a "basket" of around 700 goods and services.
+The Inflation Calculator UK above turns that into pounds and pence: enter any amount and two years to see how much its value has changed.
+The headline UK CPI rate was 2.8% in the 12 months to May 2026, down sharply from the 11.1% peak in October 2022 but still above the Bank of England's 2% target.

 How This Calculator Works